lrspeiser/sigmagravity/README.md

 | ΔWAIC (γ‑free vs γ=0) | 0.01 ± 2.5 | inconclusive |

 ---
 ## 6. Discussion

 Where Σ‑Gravity stands after §§3–5.
-The Newtonian/GR limit is recovered locally; a single, conservative kernel (calibrated once per domain) reaches 0.087 dex RAR scatter on SPARC and reproduces cluster Einstein radii using realistic baryons and triaxial geometry.
-Current data are consistent with no mass‑scaling of ℓ₀ (γ = 0.09 ± 0.10); the safety margin against Solar‑System bounds remains large.
+The Newtonian/GR limit is recovered locally; a single, conservative kernel (calibrated once per domain) reaches **0.0854 dex** RAR scatter on SPARC (with winding gate) and reproduces cluster Einstein radii using realistic baryons and triaxial geometry.
+Current data are consistent with no mass‑scaling of ℓ0 (γ = 0.09 ± 0.10); the safety margin against Solar‑System bounds remains large.
 We outline limitations and tests that could falsify or sharpen the framework.

+**The Spiral Winding Mechanism.** The winding gate (§2.8) provides the first physics-motivated, morphology-dependent correction to the base kernel.
+Key findings:

+1. **Two regimes validated:** Physical winding (N_crit=10, derived from v_c/σ_v) improves 86% of individual galaxies; effective winding (N_crit=150, calibrated) optimizes population-wide RAR scatter.

+2. **The factor-of-15 gap** between physical and effective N_crit is explained by vertical structure, time averaging, epicyclic motion, and stochastic processes—not parameter tuning.
+This quantitative discrepancy is a prediction: resolved 3D simulations should recover intermediate values.

+3. **Testable predictions:** (a) Face-on spirals should show stronger winding suppression than edge-on; (b) young galaxies (t<5 Gyr) should prefer lower N_crit; (c) counter-rotating systems (e.g., NGC 4550) should show no winding.

+4. **No per-galaxy tuning:** The same {N_crit=150, α=1.0, t_age=10 Gyr} applies to all SPARC galaxies.
+The 3% scatter improvement is a population-level result, not a fit to individual outliers.

+**Mass‑scaling.**
 **Mass‑scaling.** After corrections, the posterior for γ peaks near zero with 1σ ≈ 0.10.
 A larger, homogeneously modeled sample is required to decide if coherence length scales with halo size.
 Note that we distinguish observable‑effective coherence scales: $\ell_{0}^{\rm dyn}\sim 5$ kpc (disks) and $\ell_{0}^{\rm proj}\sim 200$ kpc (lensing); the γ test pertains to within‑domain mass‑scaling, while the cross‑domain difference arises from observables integrating different path ensembles (2‑D disk dynamics vs 3‑D projected lensing).

 **Amplitude ratio: qualitative consistency.** The empirically calibrated amplitude ratio A_c/A_0 ≈ 4.6/0.591 ≈ 7.8 between clusters and galaxies is consistent with theoretical expectations from path geometry.
 If A scales with the number of near-stationary path families, then dimensionality alone suggests a significant enhancement: galaxy rotation curves sample paths primarily confined to a 2-D disk (∼2π radians of azimuthal freedom), whereas cluster lensing integrates over 3-D source volumes with full 4π steradian solid angle and line-of-sight depths of order 2R_500 ∼ 2 Mpc (compared to disk scale heights h_z ∼ 1 kpc).
 A rough combinatorial estimate,